-Note that attributes automatically created from the bridge wizard utilities (that were created from running Steel Composite Bridge Wizard in order to create this model) are protected from being assigned, deassigned, edited or deleted unless the protection is overridden as follows:
+Attributes automatically created from the bridge wizard utilities (that were created from running Steel Composite Bridge Wizard in order to create this model) are protected from being assigned, de-assigned, edited or deleted unless the protection is overridden as follows:

-File Model properties

-On the Model Properties dialog, select the Attributes tab and check (tick) the Allow modification of LUSAS-generated attributes option.
+File Model properties On the Model Properties dialog, select the Attributes tab and check (tick) the Allow modification of LUSAS-generated attributes option.
 Click OK.